|Day 1||Explore the city of Bilbao||Bilbao|

 Day 5: Pasajes de San Juan & Hondarribia

-Pasajes San Juan — or Pasai Donibane in Basque — is a small village located just 10 km. from San Sebastian.
-It is part of a larger region called Pasajes, composed of San Juan, San Pedro, Antxo and Trinxerpe located around a river and surrounded by mountains and sea.
+Pasajes San Juan — or Pasai Donibane in Basque — is a small village located just 6 miles (10 km) from San Sebastian.
+It is part of a larger region called Pasajes, composed of San Juan, San Pedro, Antxo, and Trinxerpe located around a river and surrounded by mountains and sea.

 Without a doubt, the most beautiful village in the Pasajes complex is San Juan.
 Upon arrival, visitors will notice the strong fishing tradition of this beautiful town as well as the strong Basque character of its people.

-We will get to this beautiful village in a very enjoyable hike through Ulia mountain.
-A drink and a snack in a local fishermen bar interacting with locals is the best reward to our effort of the day.
+We will get to this beautiful village on a very enjoyable hike through Ulia mountain.
+A drink and a snack in a local fishermen bar interacting with locals is the best reward for your day's efforts.

-In the afternoon time to explore the lovely town of Hondarribia right in the border with France.
+In the afternoon, you'll have time to explore the lovely town of Hondarribia, located right on the border with France.